(517) 282-4347

 A new water heater also provides improved reliability.
 Older units are prone to breakdowns and may leave you without hot water when you need it most.
 Investing in a new system ensures a more dependable supply of hot water for daily activities like showering, cooking, and cleaning.

 Another advantage is the enhanced safety features present in newer models.
-Modern water heaters come equipped with improved insulation, automatic shut-off valves, and enhanced pressure relief systems, which reduce the risk of leaks and potential hazards.
+Modern water heaters come equipped with improved insulation reducing heat loss (critical for energy efficiency during cold Greater Lansing winters), automatic shut-off valves, and enhanced pressure relief systems, which reduce the risk of leaks and potential hazards.
+This is especially important for basement installations in older Lansing-area homes subject to seasonal moisture.

 A new water heater can also increase your home’s value.
 Potential buyers are often attracted to homes with updated appliances, and a new water heater can be a selling point.